 A business with social good at its heart, Moray Waste Busters promotes awareness of waste reduction and recycling issues, as well as supporting social inclusion by providing volunteer placements to help a wide range of local adults back into employment.

 MWB accepts donations of furniture, household goods, bikes and garden items and sells them on at low cost.
-It delivers and collects larger items within a 30 miles radius of Forres, and offers a low cost house clearance service.
+The charity does collections within a 30 miles radius of Forres, and offers a low cost house clearance service.

-Moray Waste Busters' work was supported during the COVID-19 pandemic with a £25,000 grant, approved by HIE through the Pivotal Enterprise Resilience Fund, allowed the business to cover their operational overheads and meet government guidelines providing PPE and safety measures upon re-opening.
+Moray Waste Busters' work was supported during the COVID-19 pandemic with a £25,000 grant, approved by HIE through the Pivotal Enterprise Resilience Fund.
+This allowed the business to cover operational overheads and meet government guidelines providing PPE and safety measures upon re-opening.

 The Pivotal Enterprise Resilience Fund was managed by Scotland’s three enterprise agencies on behalf of Scottish Government.
 There was a high demand for the fund which received more than 5,000 applications Scotland-wide.
 Grants totalling almost £20m have been approved by HIE to 372 businesses across the Highlands and Islands.